- slide 1 of 4

 - As part of a revision assignment, have students evaluate their own introduction.

 - In groups of four, instruct students to evaluate each others’ introductions.

-- Rewrite the introduction to a famous work of non fiction (The Declaration of Independence, for example) or a not so famous work of non-fiction (a classmate’s essay or this advice article on the stock market).
+- Rewrite the introduction to a famous work of non-fiction (The Declaration of Independence, for example) or a not-so-famous work of non-fiction (a classmate’s essay or this advice article on Fantasy Football basics).

 Lesson Plan: How to Write an Essay Introduction

 Find different writing assignments to give your students.